Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 A graphical representation of the inventory management process flow is shown below:
 ![Inventory Management Process Flow](./Img/processflow.png)

+## What is Reinforcement Learning?

+Reinforcement Learning (RL) is a machine learning paradigm that focuses on learning how to make sequences of decisions to maximize a cumulative reward.
+It is inspired by how humans and animals learn through trial and error.
+In the context of inventory management, RL can be used to learn the optimal ordering policy that minimizes the total cost of inventory management.
+The key components of Reinforcement Learning are:

+**Agent**: The decision-maker or learner that interacts with the environment.
+**Environment**: The external system with which the agent interacts.
+In this case, the environment is the bike shop and the random customer demand.
+**State**: The current situation or snapshot of the environment.
+**Action**: The decision or choice made by the agent.
+**Reward**: The feedback signal that tells the agent how well it's doing.

+The goal of the agent is to learn the optimal policy, which is a mapping from states to actions that maximizes the cumulative reward over time.
+In the context of inventory management, the policy tells the agent how many bikes to order each day based on the current inventory status and the uncertainty in customer demand.

+**Q-Learning**: A Model-Free Reinforcement Learning Algorithm Q-learning is a model-free reinforcement learning algorithm that learns the optimal action-selection policy for any given state.
+Unlike the DP approach, which requires a complete model of the environment, Q-learning learns directly from the interaction with the environment (here uncertainty and reward it gets) by updating a Q-table.

 ## Implementing Q-Learning for Inventory Optimization Problem